 Jazz musician Bobby McFerrin plays a melodic game with his audience in below video.
 He appeals to our intuitive understanding of the pentatonic (ancient 5-note) musical scale.
 Could we translate this to a video game?
 Why not, right?

 In 1997, just one year after PaRappa came out, the rhythm virus spread from the Playstation to the Arcade Hall, thanks to Konami’s DJ simulator Beatmania.
-No longer was there any call-and-response game mechanic; the gameplay was all about bashing buttons in sync with the scrolling notes.
+Players now had to bash buttons in sync with scrolling notes.
 1998 marked another revolution: Dance Dance Revolution (DDR), the first rhythm game with a dance controller.

 The game didn’t award its players with any extra points for improvising, yet that didn’t stop a ‘DDR freestyle’ scene from emerging.
 Freestylers are not focused on the game’s expert levels or extreme scores; they instead prefer to come up with new choreographies and/or improvisations.
-Thus DDR became a platform and reached cult status.
+Thus DDR reached cult status.

 Later games, like Dance Central (2010) and Dance Evolution / Dance Masters (2010), challenged the players to dance with their full bodies.
 Hand and foot gestures appear on the screen right before they have to be executed.
 These games use the Kinect 3D-sensor for full body tracking.
 DANCERUSH (2008) continued in that tradition.

 Frequency (2001), for Playstation 2, featured a remix mode that allowed up to 4 players to improvise collaborative compositions online.
 Vib-Ribbon (1999) was the first rhythm game to feature an audio-based level generator; it could create new levels based on any audio CD you would insert.